NrupParikh/JetpackComposeMVVM/README.md

 # JetpackComposeMVVM
 Sample Jetpack compose project with MVVM architecture.
 Project includes Hilt for dependecy injection and Flow for emit the data and collect on UI.

+# Jetpack Compose Understandings

+- Jetpack Compose provides a native way to navigate through multiple composable components.
+- With NavHost and NavController, you can push or pop you composables.
+- All those fragment transactions, navigations and intents for activities are handle by Navigation.

+- NavHost : Graphs are wrapped in a single NavHost.
+It has declaration of the Routes
+- navController : It is initialized at the root and passed to every graph.
+It is shared among them.
+Every screen have access to the navController.
+It provides API to move around the declared routes.
+- Stack can be viewed as a history of the composables

+rememberNavController()
+navController.navigate("SecondScreen")
+navController.popBackStack()
+navController.popBackStack(inclusive: false)

+- Inclusive parameter tells us if the targeted composable should be removed too

 ## Video of my work

 https://github.com/NrupParikh/JetpackComposeMVVM/assets/108717119/b2d6bfc6-fd31-485e-8f7d-ed455f60747d